Marcel Duchamp

 1934

-Duchamp publishes the "Green Box", containing a series of documents related to "The Large Glass".
-André Breton's important essay on Duchamp, "Lighthouse of the Bride", is being published in the Parisian journal Minotaure.
-From that time on there is a closer association between the Surrealists and Duchamp, who helps Breton to organize all the Surrealist exhibitions from 1938 to 1959.
+Duchamp publishes the Green Box, a work containing a series of documents related to The Large Glass.
+André Breton's important essay on Duchamp, "Lighthouse of the Bride," is published in the Parisian journal Minotaure.
+From this time on Duchamp becomes closely associated with the Surrealists and helps Breton to organize all the Surrealist exhibitions from 1938 to 1959.

 1935

-Designs the "Rotoreliefs" to be played on an ordinary record player and attempted to sell them at the annual inventors' fair in Paris, a largely unsuccessful venture.
+Designs the Rotoreliefs to be played on an ordinary record player and attempted to sell them at the annual inventors' fair in Paris, a largely unsuccessful venture.

 1936